TheRealMattDunn/mattdunn.info/content/notes/The Twelve Factor Appp.md

 > Export services via port binding

-- App completely self-contained—doesn't depend on e.g., injection of a webserver
+- App completely self-contained—doesn't depend on e.g. injection of a webserver
 - HTTP exported as a service by binding to a port
-- Done via dependency declaration—add webserver libraries to app e.g., Jetty
+- Done via dependency declaration—add webserver libraries to app e.g. Jetty
-- Also other services apart from HTTP e.g., Redis
+- Also other services apart from HTTP e.g. Redis

 ## Concurrency